vineethkumarv/sv-wiki/Functions.md

 ![task from func](https://user-images.githubusercontent.com/110412468/188619777-ff448c85-170e-4604-a466-779d621944c3.png)

+                    Flowchart.4- calling a task from the function

 **output:**

 ![task from func1](https://user-images.githubusercontent.com/110412468/188620923-5148ad27-001e-496a-8c10-918cf0c93e65.png)

+              Fig.9- output for calling a task from function

 In the initial block, called a function that has some statements and calls a task inside the fork join_none so that the task from a function can be accomplished, here at 0 ns the simulator is in the initial block and a func is called, then @1 ns it printed that I'm in function and task is called @1ns in func and from there simulator goes to task, @2ns it prints I'm in task and waits for 1ns more and leaving the task.